 VICE-PRESIDENT: In the event of the absence, disability, or inability of the President to perform the duties of his/her office for any reason, the Vice-President shall be responsible for executing all of the duties and assuming all of the responsibilities of the Office of the President.
 The Vice-President also shall perform such other duties relating to the operation of the Club as may be assigned by the President or directed by the Board of Directors.

 SECRETARY: The Secretary shall be responsible to the President and to the Board of Directors for maintaining the records of the Club, other than financial, including the minutes of any formal meeting of the Board or Membership, and a Roster of the Membership.
 He/She also shall be responsible for the incorporation of any duly enacted amendments and changes and other significant changes in the purpose, objectives, and functioning of the club to the membership.
 The Secretary also shall perform such other duties as may be assigned by the Board of Directors.

-TREASURER: The Treasurer shall be responsible to the President and to the Board of Directors for conducting the financial affairs of the Club as directed by the Board of Directors and for maintaining the financial records of the Club.
+TREASURER: The Treasurer appointed by the board shall be responsible to the President and to the Board of Directors for conducting the financial affairs of the Club as directed by the Board of Directors and for maintaining the financial records of the Club.
 He/She shall collect all moneys and other things of value due, payable or donated to the club, and shall disburse club funds as directed by the Board of Directors.
 The Treasurer also shall perform such other duties as may be assigned by the Board of Directors.

 ARTICLE 6 - IMPEACHMENT OF OFFICERS